An explanation of Mondrian's oeuvre by Michael Sciam

 A dynamic unity

 The unity that Mondrian strove to express is a temporary synthesis generated momentarily by the subject in its changing relationships with the world.
 It is not something to be attained once and for all.
-Searching for equilibrium between the outer and inner realities does not mean attaining fixed points and immutable truths.
+Searching for equilibrium between the outer and inner worlds does not mean attaining fixed points and immutable truths.
 The square of Pier and Ocean 5 and the unitary plane of Broadway Boogie Woogie are not static and all-inclusive unities but dynamic ones intrinsically linked to the manifold space in which they are born and toward which they return.

 True reality